Orcas Pear Tree

 Pollination Requirements: European Pears need another variety nearby for cross-pollination.
 Our Asian Pear varieties can also be used as pollinators.

-Hardiness: European Pears are hardy to minus 25° F. or below.
+Hardiness: Hardy to minus 25° F. or below.

 Bearing Age: 2-3 years after planting.